menu close

 Book Chapters

-・Okada, H. (2017).
+Okada, H. (2017).
 Researching people with illnesses and disabilities: Ethical dimensions.
-In J. McKinley & H. Rose (Eds.), Doing research in applied linguistics: Realties, dilemmas, and solutions (pp.124-133).
-Oxon: Routledge.
+In J. McKinley & H. Rose (Eds.), Doing research in applied linguistics: Realities, dilemmas, and solutions (pp.124-133).
+Routledge.

-・Okada, H. (2011).
+Okada, H. (2011).
 Negotiating the invisible: Two women making sense of chronic illness through narrative.
 In P. McPherron & V. Ramanathan (Eds.), Language, body, and Health (pp. 145-169).
-Boston/Berlin: De Gruyter.
+De Gruyter.

 Journal Articles

-・Atkinson, D., Churchill, E., Nishino, T., & Okada, H. (2018).
+Atkinson, D., Churchill, E., Nishino, T., & Okada, H. (2018).
 Language learning great and small: Environmental support structures and learning opportunities in a sociocognitive approach to second language acquisition/teaching.
 Modern Language Journal, 102(3).

-・Churchill, E., Nishino, T., Okada, H., & Atkinson, D. (2010).
+Churchill, E., Nishino, T., Okada, H., & Atkinson, D. (2010).
 Symbiotic gesture and the sociocognitive visibility of grammar in second language acquisition.
 Modern Language Journal, 94(2), 234-253.

-・Atkinson, D., Churchill, E., Nishino, T., & Okada, H. (2007).
+Atkinson, D., Churchill, E., Nishino, T., & Okada, H. (2007).
 Alignment and interaction in a sociocognitive approach to second language acquisition.
 Modern Language Journal, 91(2), 169-188.

 • COURSES